-Squamous cell carcinoma of the skin is a type of skin cancer that occurs in keratinocytes, which are located in the epidermis.
+Squamous cell carcinoma of the skin occurs in keratinocytes, which are located in the epidermis.

 Second most common nonmelanoma skin cancer worldwide, secondary to basal cell carcinoma.